opennetworkinglab/aether-docs/onramp/start.rst

 The first set is in file ``hosts.ini``, where you will need to give the IP address and login credentials for the server you are working on.
 At this stage, we assume the server you downloaded OnRamp onto is the same server you will be installing Aether on.
+If your checkout still shows ``node1 ansible_host=127.0.0.1 ...``, that is only the local placeholder; change it to the server's reachable management address before running the playbooks remotely.
+The checked-in example keeps the active inventory entry minimal and shows password-based access only as an optional commented example.

 .. code-block::

+   # Optional for password-based access:
+   # node1  ansible_host=10.76.28.113 ansible_user=<username> ansible_password=<password> ansible_sudo_pass=<sudo-password>
-   node1  ansible_host=10.76.28.113 ansible_user=aether ansible_password=aether ansible_sudo_pass=aether
+   node1  ansible_host=10.76.28.113 ansible_user=aether

-In this example, address ``10.76.28.113`` and the three occurrences of the string ``aether`` need to be replaced with the appropriate values.
+In this example, address ``10.76.28.113`` and the username ``aether`` need to be replaced with the appropriate values.
+If you use password authentication instead of SSH keys, uncomment the optional example and replace the placeholder values there as well.

 Note that if you set up your server to use SSH keys instead of passwords, update the ``hosts.ini`` with your private key (accordingly